 Dogs of any breed or age can be subject to a tick infestation.
 A tick in itself isn’t dangerous if removed promptly.
-However, if the tick is left undetected, it has the potential to spread some nasty, fatal diseases over to your pooch.
+However, if the tick is left undetected, it has the potential to spread some nasty, potentially even fatal diseases over to your pooch.

 How do dogs get ticks?

 “Ticks cannot fly or jump to their hosts but can crawl to them along the floor or ground.
 They also climb walls and vegetation, lying in wait for a host to brush by” explains Susan Scott, author of Pests of Paradise.

 “To get a blood meal, a tick makes a hole in the host’s skin with sharp teeth at the end of its elongated mouth.
 The tick then drives its barb-lined mouth into the hole.
 If left alone, the tick’s sharp teeth soon cut into blood vessels beneath the skin, causing blood to pool.” she continued.